mmta/arkime-wise/README.md

 Use ```docker logs``` to examine Wise console output, or just get inside the container with:

 ```
-$ docker exec -it moloch-wise sh
+$ docker exec -it arkime-wise sh
 ```